artefactual/archivematica-docs/user-manual/access/access.rst

 `here <https://www.accesstomemory.org/en/docs/>`_ .

-To configure Archivematica for uploading the DIP to AtoM, see the Administrator manual - AtoM DIP upload.
+To configure Archivematica for uploading the DIP to AtoM, see the :ref:`Administrator manual - AtoM DIP upload <admin-dashboard-atom>`.

 .. _upload-atom: